tchoi8/distributedwebofcare/_posts/2019-8-10-on-wyfy.md

 <br>

 ### Support
-Much love for [BUFU](http://bufubyusforus.com/thewyfyschool), [The School for Poetic Computation](http://sfpc.io), SFPC Code Societies and Melanie Hoff, [Flawless Hacks](http://flawlesshacks.com) and the DWEB Camp and the Secure Scuttlebutt community.
+Much love for [BUFU](http://bufubyusforus.com/thewyfyschool), [The School for Poetic Computation](http://sfpc.io), SFPC Code Societies and Melanie Hoff for supporting the WYFY School, [Flawless Hacks](http://flawlesshacks.com) for supporting the 'work in progress' zine and the DWEB Camp and the Secure Scuttlebutt community.